 What is time series data?

 Each time an action is performed within a network, logs are created that allow users to trace unique activities after they occurred.
 Even things such as economic data are technically time series data points, often compared to past results and projected into the future.

 Time series data versus sensor data

 There is a fair amount of confusion around the difference between time series data and sensor data.
-When you consider the various types of sensor data and how they are used, and the fact that sensors can capture changes in the physical world at a single point in time — it quickly becomes clear that sensor data is time series data!
+When you consider the various types of sensor data and how they are used, and the fact that sensors can capture changes in the physical world at a single point in time — it quickly becomes clear that sensor data is time series data.

-These critical data points that sensors capture are most valuable when analyzed over time, providing valuable information that can be used in decision making or to drive additional business logic steps.
+These critical data points that sensors capture are most valuable when analyzed over time, providing information that can be used to make decisions or to drive additional business logic steps.
 This type of complex data structure is a requirement for IoT interactions, where devices can be outfitted with UID (unique identifiers) to transfer large quantities of data directly over a network.

 How to reduce the noise of sensor data analytics